Master the Math of Modern Business

-Students with a degree in applied mathematical economics learn to utilize mathematical modeling to analyze problems, preparing them to pursue a variety of professions in business and economics.
-Our graduates have used their degree to launch careers in a variety of fields, including cost analysis, risk analysis, actuarial consulting, operations research, data science, quality control, investment consulting, insurance and technology consulting.
+Prepare for career in data, finance or tech by mastering the mathematical models that drive modern business decisions.
+Offered jointly by the Department of Economics and Finance and the Department of Mathematics, Bachelor of Science (B.S.) in Applied Mathematical Economics provides you with the knowledge and skills to utilize mathematical modeling to analyze problems, preparing you to pursue a variety of professions in business and economics.
+You'll graduate ready to step directly into high-demand roles across multiple fields, including cost analysis, risk analysis, actuarial consulting, operations research, data science, quality control, investment consulting, insurance and technology consulting.

 Fast Facts